 Detox is the first step that a person should take to achieve freedom from Mescaline abuse.
-Mescaline detox happens when someone abstains from using Mescaline to allow their body and mind to regain the ability to function normally without it.
+Mescaline detox happens when someone abstains from using Mescaline.
+This allows their body and mind to regain the ability to function normally without it.

 Since Mescaline detox does not provoke symptoms of physical withdrawal, Mescaline is not likely to be physically addictive.
-However, after repeatedly abusing Mescaline, many people quickly develop a tolerance to Mescaline and use greater doses of the drug to continue feeling its effects.
+However, after repeatedly abusing Mescaline, many people quickly develop a tolerance to Mescaline.
+This causes them to use greater doses of the drug to continue feeling its effects.
 Eventually, they may become psychologically dependent on using Mescaline.
-Psychological dependence is characterized by intense cravings for Mescaline as well as feelings of anxiety and irritability when the cravings are not satisfied.
+Intense cravings for Mescaline characterize psychological dependence.
+When the cravings go unsatisfied, a person with Mescaline dependence will feel anxious and irritable.
 Mescaline detox cures psychological dependence by giving the mind time to re-adjust to Mescaline’s absence from the body.
-This is critically important for gaining the ability to thrive without Mescaline and avoid the mental, social and legal consequences of long-term Mescaline abuse.
+This is critically important for thriving without Mescaline and avoiding the mental, social and legal consequences of long-term Mescaline abuse.

 People should not attempt to undergo Mescaline detox alone.
 Rather, detox is safest and most likely to be successful when people undergo the process at a treatment facility under the care of medical professionals.
 Mescaline withdrawal can be uncomfortable and may tempt a person to use Mescaline again.
 Therefore, Mescaline detox at a treatment facility is the best approach for recovery because it deprives Mescaline abusers of access to the drug and provides them the support and care they need during a difficult experience.

 Reach out to a dedicated treatment specialist and learn how you can create the life you want.